 Suzanne Doré lives in England and has a colostomy because of bowel cancer.

 Donating is my way of paying it forward.

 “I started Blessing Bags because I wanted to help people who need ostomy supplies.
 I can relate to the struggle because I am an ostomate too.
 I truly feel we can accomplish more when there are many charities to choose from.
 Each group is working hard in their own way to help as many ostomates as possible.
 I've received so much encouragement with Ostomy Diaries, so donating to Kindred Box is my way of paying it forward.”

 Amber Wallace lives in Tennessee and has an ileostomy because of Crohn’s disease.

 Every day should be Random Acts of Kindness Day, but today is the official date.
 No doubt, helping others not only uplifts their spirits but makes you feel good, too.
-Learn how you can make a donation to Kindred Box.
+Learn how you can donate to Kindred Box.